Start Here ...

 God knows our motives, and we should too.
 It's part of being responsible and mature.
 If your motives for drinking aren't good, maybe you need to step back and take a long, hard look at your life.
 Ask Jesus for help.

 Maybe you struggle with addiction.
 Jesus can fix that.
 You can't understand His power until you experience it personally.
-If you don't know Him, call out to Him now.
-He'll hear you.
+If you don't know Him, believe in Him now.
 He'll help you.
 He loves you.
 And He wants you to be free to enjoy all the good things in life in a way that is pleasing to Him.

 His greatest desire is for you to be a part of His family.